toluls/lockdown-run/README.md

-# Engagiix Lockdown Run Game
+# Engagiix Lockdown Run App Game

-Engagiix app and the lockdown run game.

 ### [Click here](https://lockdown-run.toluls.com) to view the app and play the game.